sharife/receptorstudio/site/content/_index.md

 ---
-title: "We craft science stories that move people."
+title: "We craft science stories that move people and make sense."
 cta: Watch our reel
 link: "#about"
 image: /img/home-jumbotron.jpg